microsoft/ai-developer/Labs/lab-05.md

 ### Estimated Duration: 60 minutes

-Retrieval-Augmented Generation (RAG)
-The RAG (Retrieval-Augmented Generation) pattern is an AI model architecture that enhances the generation of text by integrating external, relevant information retrieved from a knowledge base or database, improving accuracy and context.
-It combines retrieval mechanisms with generative models to produce more informed and contextually relevant responses.
-Your prompts (inputs), completions (outputs), embeddings, and training data are:
-- NOT available to other customers.
-- NOT available to OpenAI.
-- NOT used to improve OpenAI models.
-- NOT used to improve any Microsoft or 3rd party products or services.
-- NOT used for automatically improving Azure AI Foundry models for your use in your resource (The models are stateless, unless you explicitly fine-tune models with your training data).
+This hands-on lab introduces you to the Retrieval-Augmented Generation (RAG) pattern—an AI architecture that enhances response quality by integrating relevant external knowledge into the generative process.
+Designed for those new to RAG, the lab guides you through how retrieval mechanisms work alongside generative models to deliver more accurate, informed, and context-aware outputs.
+You will also gain a clear understanding of data privacy and security: your prompts, completions, embeddings, and training data remain fully isolated—they are not shared with other customers, OpenAI, Microsoft, or third parties, nor are they used to improve models automatically.
+Complete all prerequisites before starting, as the lab is designed to be completed remotely in a secure, cloud-based environment.

 ## Objectives
 In this exercise, you will be performing the following tasks: